carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 ## NUnit Installation

-If you recall the [previous article](http://carlosschults.net/pt/testes-unitarios-iniciantes-parte1), you'll remember that, in order to write and run unit tests, you need a **unit testing framework.**
+If you recall my [previous article](http://carlosschults.net/pt/testes-unitarios-iniciantes-parte1), you'll remember that, in order to write and run unit tests, you need a **unit testing framework.**

-The framework we're going to use is **NUnit**, based on **JUnit**, which is a test framerwork for the Java language.
+The framework we're going to use is **NUnit**, based on **JUnit**, which is a test framework for the Java language.
 There are other testing frameworks available in the .Net world, such as MS Test, developed by Microsoft itself.
 Feel free to try other frameworks later on.

 Ok, let's begin.
 For this project I'm going to use Visual Studio 2017.
 [Download the Community version here](https://www.visualstudio.com/pt-br/downloads/).